NicholasStambaugh/michigan-dev-jobboard/README.md

    ![](https://github.com/NicholasStambaugh/michigan-dev-jobboard/blob/main/public/Screenshot%202023-10-08%20230757.png)

    # What is miDev?

-  The first reverse job board and job board specifically for developers/IT work in Michigan.
+Introducing miDev, the first reverse job board for Michigan.

+miDev is a place where computer experts in Michigan, or people who want to work there, make profiles about themselves.

+Companies can look at these pages and talk to them to see if they want to work together.

+It's a way to find great computer experts in Michigan and cool jobs without needing a middle person or paying money upfront.

+  Inspired by [jschimp](https://jschimp.com/), [railsdevs](https://railsdevs.com/), and [japan-dev](https://japan-dev.com/).

+  Made with ❤️ by [Nick Stambaugh](https://github.com/NicholasStambaugh).

   # What is a reverse job board?
   It's a hub where developers in Michigan or looking to work in Michigan post profiles, and companies use their own vetting when reaching out.

-  Hire talented Michigan developers and find your next gig without a recruiter or upfront fees.

-  Inspired by [jschimp](https://jschimp.com/), [railsdevs](https://railsdevs.com/), and [japan-dev](https://japan-dev.com/).

-  Made with ❤️ by [Nick Stambaugh](https://github.com/NicholasStambaugh).

   # Stack
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/mongodb/mongodb-original-wordmark.svg" width="95" height="95"/><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/react/react-original-wordmark.svg" width="95" height="95"/><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/nodejs/nodejs-plain.svg" width="95" height="95"/><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/typescript/typescript-original.svg" width="95" height="95" />